Bez Tebe: Music and lyrics

 An alternative R&B and trap record, Bez Tebe also features elements of synth-pop and trip hop.
 The songs were composed by Senidah alongside album's producer Anže Kacafura, while the lyrics were written by Benjamin Krnetić.
+The album is dedicated to Senidah's late mother, which is reflected in its title, as it was the first album Senidah released since her mother's death.
+The album is "sonically cohesive, likely conceived—at least in spirit—before the whirlwind of fame that befell her."

 The album's opening track, "Soba" (Room), has a slow trap beat completed with emotional lyrics, settling the tone for the whole record.
 The meaning behind the title of the lead single, "Slađana", which is a common female first name, was said to be a representation of a random girl seeking for love, whom people can relate to.
 Whilst, some believe that the title is referring to the street slang term for amphetamine and its influence as an escape from reality, disappointment and loneliness.
 Others think it's referring to Serbian rock musician Slađana Milošević, who's noted for her unique appearance and musical style.
 The third track, "Crno Srce" (Black Heart), deepens the dark atmosphere.
 However, "Aman" (Enough Already) brings brighter vibe, despite singing about a relationship coming to its end.
 The song also incorporates several Turkish terms common to the Western Balkans.
 The title track, "Bez Tebe", is a melancholic trap ballad.
 Sixth track, "Treći Svet" (Third World), was described as a "summer jam".
 "Vatra" (Fire), also features summer motives, but with a darker tone.
 "Belo" (White), again holds a drug reference this time with explicit allusions laced throughout the track.
 "Strava" (Horror) was described as a synth-pop love song influenced by the '80s music.
 The final track, "Nisi Bio Tu" (You Weren't Here) was based on an unfortunate event from Senidah's life and brings honest ending to the album, featuring acoustic guitar and powerful vocals.
 In an interview for the Serbian edition of Hello! she dubbed it "her saddest song that she doesn't want to talk about".
 It is reportedly inspired by a traffic accident that she survived unharmed when she was four years old, which killed her father, seriously injured her mother, and put her sister into a coma.